 Cuisine from the Indian subcontinent makes liberal use of some of the most flavorful and exotic spices in the world, resulting in dishes that are fragrant and delicious.
-Samosas, or flaky pockets of pastry that hold curried vegetables.
+Samosas, or flaky pockets of pastry, hold curried vegetables.

 However, it's important to be aware that the ingredients in a samosa are really what determine its final nutrition facts, and not all veggie samosas are made in the same way.
 A samosa made with butter-based pastry, stuffed with potatoes and fried in oil, will be higher in fat, carbohydrates and calories than a samosa made with thin phyllo dough or wonton wrappers filled with low-calorie peas and carrots and baked in the oven.

 Opting for vegetable samosas over meat-filled pastries will cut down on your saturated fat and calorie intake and provide more vitamins and minerals.
-According to ChooseMyPlate.gov, increasing the amount of vegetables that you eat can help to reduce risks of chronic health conditions including cancer, heart attack, stroke, high blood pressure, bone loss, diabetes, kidney stones and high cholesterol.
+According to USDA ChooseMyPlate.gov, increasing the amount of vegetables that you eat can help to reduce risks of chronic health conditions including cancer, heart attack, stroke, high blood pressure, bone loss, diabetes, kidney stones and high cholesterol.

-Another option is making your own samosas, which will allow you to control the calorie count and nutrition facts.
-Most importantly, learn to rely on a wide variety of vegetables, fruits and other healthy foods to meet your nutritional needs instead of trying to get all of your essential nutrients through prepared foods such as samosas.
+Another option is making your own samosas, which will allow you to control the calorie count and nutritional content.
+Most important, learn to rely on a wide variety of vegetables, fruits and other healthy foods to meet your nutritional needs instead of trying to get all of your essential nutrients through prepared foods such as samosas.